 The difference is really the manufacturing techniques, material used and the amount of labour involved in making the swords, especially in regards to the pattern welded guards and pommels.
 Whereas the standard series are made of 5160 High Carbon Steel and dual hardened, the Elite series is forged with a blend of 1095, 5160, L6 and 01 tool steel.
 These are then placed in a billet and folded repeatedly to produce the stunning pattern.
 This is really where the extra labour is accounted for.

 The Elite Series is really for the collector looking for a center piece to his/her collection.

 Do you ship internationally ?

 A: Yes, we ship internationally and to APO addresses (military boxes).
 Our usual shipping fee for outside of North America is $160 for single-handed swords, and $180 for two handed swords.
 We can put up to three Medieval swords into one box without raising the shipping price.
 In order for us to get the shipping cost from our cargo agent, we will require your full address.
 If you email it to us along with the model number, we could get a quote within 2 business hours.

 A: Unfortunately, we no longer accept custom pieces.

-I don’t like the colour of the sword handle or scabbard – can I get it in another colour (such as red, green, etc.) ?
+I don’t like the color of the sword handle or scabbard – can I get it in another color (such as red, green, etc.) ?